 Inspired by the Brazilian architect’s many trips to Japan, the Daiki seats are born out of Marcio Kogan’s deep passion for Japanese culture and are conceived as a real tribute to Japanese design.
-The Daiki family includes armchairs with a deep seat, available both with and without armrests, and footstool.
+The Daiki family includes armchairs and bergères with a deep seat, available both with and without armrests, and footstool.
+The armchairs have the option of legs or a 360 swivel base, and the footstool with legs or a fixed base.

 Brazilian architect Marcio Kogan (b.
 1952) established Studio MK27 in São Paolo in the late 1970s.
 Working in the tradition of mid-century Brazilian modernism, his furniture is an adroit rendering of architectonic forms in natural materials, typically timber and neutral upholsteries.
 Kogan’s work for Minotti is emblematic of his unique style of luxurious, 21st century classicism.